Walter B. Chambers: Atelier Masqueray-Chambers

 In 1893, Walter B. Chambers joined with Franco-American architect Emmanuel Louis Masqueray to establish the first atelier for architectural studies in the United States based on the French Ecole des Beaux Arts system.
 Located at 123 East 23rd Street in New York, the Atelier Masqueray-Chambers helped educate many outstanding architects, including Leonard B. Schultze (architect of The Pierre, Sherry-Netherland and Waldorf Astoria Hotel) and William Van Alen (architect of the Chrysler Building).

 Chambers was a member of the New York Chapter of the American Institute of Architects.
 He resided at 7 West 43rd Street, New York, and died in New York City, aged seventy-eight.
 His brother Robert W. Chambers, born 1865, was a noted artist, illustrator and writer.

+Walter B. Chambers died at Riverdale Sanitarium in The Bronx on April 19, 1945.